Queen's jubilee thanksgiving service goes ahead despite monarch pulling out – KION546

 By Max Foster, Lauren Said-Moorhouse and Joshua Berlinger, CNN

-Members of Britain’s royal family will head to St. Paul’s Cathedral in London on Friday for a jubilee thanksgiving service in honor of Queen Elizabeth II’s 70-year reign.
+Members of Britain’s royal family, including Prince Harry and Meghan, Duchess of Sussex, arrived at St Paul’s Cathedral in London for a jubilee thanksgiving service on Friday in honor of Queen Elizabeth II’s 70-year reign.

+Prince Charles and Camilla, Duchess of Cornwall were also in attendance, alongside Prince William and Catherine, Duchess of Cambridge.

-However, the 96-year-old monarch has been forced to skip the occasion after experiencing “some discomfort” Thursday while watching the celebrations kick off with the Trooping the Colour parade.
-Prince Charles will represent the Queen at the thanksgiving service.
+However, the 96-year-old monarch was forced to skip the occasion after experiencing “some discomfort” Thursday while watching the celebrations kick off with the Trooping the Colour parade.
+Prince Charles is representing the Queen at the thanksgiving service.

 Buckingham Palace said in a statement on Thursday evening that the Queen had “greatly enjoyed” the Platinum Jubilee’s opening events and made the decision to miss Friday’s service “with great reluctance” after “taking into account the journey and activity required to participate.”